khanhptnk/hanna/README.md

 * CVDN [(Thomason et al., 2019)](https://arxiv.org/abs/1907.04957) contains natural conversations in which a human assistant aids another human in navigation tasks but offers limited language interaction simulation, as language assistance is not available when the agent deviates from the collected trajectories and tasks.
 * HANNA simulates human assistants that provide language-and-vision instructions that adapt to the agent’s current position and goal.

-For more information, please read our paper :)

 ### System requirements

 The environment simulator is installed and runs on a Docker image.
 Please install: